Trekking Poles

 Black Diamond Alpine Carbon

 I bought my pair in 2020 after trashing numerous pairs of other poles.
 Thousands of miles later they're still going strong.
 I've replaced the tips twice and more recently the lower segments including the updated tech tips.
-But I subject these poles to some serious abuse, I've skiied with them, I snowshoe with them, I use them upside down to plunge deeply into steep snow along side an ice axe.
-I scramble through boulder fields, relying on the tungsten tip to hold tiny granite bumps and cracks, I cross talus, jambing the poles into holes and crevices.
+But I subject these poles to some serious abuse, I've skied with them, I snowshoe with them, and I use them upside down to plunge deeply into steep snow along side an ice axe.
+I scramble through boulder fields, relying on the tungsten tip to hold tiny granite bumps and cracks, I cross talus, jamming the poles into holes and crevasses.
 And I have hiked thousands of trail miles with them.
-The high quality carbon fiber construstion and aluminium quick locks inspire confidence and are built to last.
-It packs down small when fully collasped and has a range of adjustment between 5757-5757cm.
+The high quality carbon fiber construction and aluminum quick locks inspire confidence and are built to last.
+They pack down small when fully collapsed and have a range of adjustment between 100-130cm.

-Mine have aquired a nice patina of scratches after years of use and I filled a few missing pieces in the cork with epoxy but they where probably lost when throwing the poles down short scrambles instead of properly storing them.
-But none of this has affected their performance.
+Mine have acquired a nice patina of scratches after years of use and I filled in a few missing pieces in the cork with epoxy but none of this has affected their performance.
 Another piece of gear I'd highly recommend, worth the investment, especially if you plan to use them for years.

 (Seen here next to a Pink Teddy Bear Cholla while thru-hiking the Grand Enchantment Trail.)